 WP 4C and WP 5A have been liaising closely as the work progressed on the development of the Report ITU-R M.2513 and are still liaising closely on the development of the Preliminary Draft New Report ITU-R M.[AMATEUR.CHARACTERISTICS].
 The scope of these documents is to address the analysis and studies identified under Resolution 774 (WRC-19).

 Since technical and operational measures to ensure the protection of RNSS (space-to-Earth) receivers from the amateur and amateur-satellite services in the frequency band 1240-1300 MHz might be required then WP 5A in collaboration with WP 4C have also started to develop a Preliminary Draft New Recommendation ITU-R M.[AS GUIDANCE] which could be part of the solution for this agenda item.
-This Recommendation intends to provide guidelines for the use of the frequency band 1 240 – 1 300 MHz by stations of amateur and amateur-satellite services, in order to encourage the use of specific sub-bands with sufficient frequency offset from RNSS receivers in the bands under consideration.
-At the last meeting in November 2022, WP 5A has made good progress in developing this Recommendation and multiple sub-bands have been identified, proposed and are under revision and discussion by WP 5A and WP 4C.
+This Recommendation intends to provide guidelines for the use of the frequency band 1 240 – 1 300 MHz by stations of amateur and amateur-satellite services, in order to encourage the use of specific sub-bands with sufficient frequency offset from RNSS receivers, maximum emission power level and emission bandwidth restrictions to enhance the protection of RNSS (space-to-Earth) receivers in the bands under consideration.
+At the last meeting in November 2022, WP 5A has made good progress in developing this Recommendation and multiple sub-bands, maximum emission power levels and emission bandwidth restrictions have been identified, proposed and are under revision and discussion by WP 5A and WP 4C.

 Report ITU-R M.2513 currently contains studies aiming at assessing the impact of emissions in the amateur and amateur-satellite services on RNSS receivers.
 In this report, there are Minimum Coupling Loss studies that provide an assessment of the geographical extent of potential interference (i.e. over which the Galileo protection criteria could be exceeded) caused by transmitting stations of the amateur service into Galileo E6 receivers, and real measurement studies.
 The Minimum Coupling Loss studies have shown potential interference areas around radio amateur stations.